G-haoea/iOS_Swift/README.md

 * **`Protocol`**
     -It is more likely the same as **Interface** in java;
     -There is just the name of the method, no details to achieve the methods;
+    -First: claim a procotol;
+    -Second: var delegate in selectCityViewController;
+    -Third: Trigger when click change city button - IBAction;

+* **`Dictionary`**
+    -To store some data;

 **STEP**